oxylabs/google-shopping-scraper/README.md

 ### How it works

 There are various page types we can scrape and parse on Google Shopping.
-You can either provide us with a full [**URL**](https://developers.oxylabs.io/scraper-apis/web-scraper-api/google/url) or a few input parameters via specifically built data sources (e.g. [**Search**](https://developers.oxylabs.io/scraper-apis/web-scraper-api/google/shopping-search), [**Product**](https://developers.oxylabs.io/scraper-apis/web-scraper-api/google/shopping-product), [**Product Pricing**](https://developers.oxylabs.io/scraper-apis/web-scraper-api/google/product-pricing) so we can form the URL on our end.
+You can either provide us with a full [**URL**](https://developers.oxylabs.io/scraping-solutions/web-scraper-api/targets/google/url) or a few input parameters via specifically built data sources (e.g. [**Search**](https://developers.oxylabs.io/scraping-solutions/web-scraper-api/targets/google/shopping/shopping-search) and [**Product**](https://developers.oxylabs.io/scraping-solutions/web-scraper-api/targets/google/shopping/shopping-product)so we can form the URL on our end.

 ### Overview